 Fun fact: Jackson Hole Airport is the only commercial airport in the United States located inside a national park, conveniently located within Grand Teton National Park.

 » Check out lodging options at Jackson Hole.

 2. Salt Lake City International Airport (SLC)

-Flying into Salt Lake City International (SLC) puts skiers and riders within an hour’s drive of 11 ski areas, including Park City Mountain Resort, Deer Valley, Snowbird, Alta, Brighton and Solitude.
-Sundance is slightly over an hour.
-Major carriers operating into and out of SLC include United, Southwest, Delta, Alaska, jetBlue, Frontier and American Airlines.
-Salt Lake City can also be a great base for you to sample several of the areas on your vacation.
+Flying into Salt Lake City International (SLC) puts skiers and riders within an hour’s drive of 11 ski areas, including Park City Mountain Resort, Deer Valley, Snowbird, Alta, Brighton, Solitude, and Sundance.

 3. Eagle County Regional Airport (EGE)

-Located in the heart of cowboy country, Bozeman Yellowstone International Airport (BZN) is the closest airport to Big Sky and provides nonstop flights to and from 16 cities across the country, including Denver, Los Angeles, San Francisco, Long Beach, Houston, Dallas, Chicago, New York-LaGuardia, Newark, Atlanta, Minneapolis/St. Paul, Salt Lake City, Las Vegas, Phoenix, Portland and Seattle.
-The airport, which is serviced by Delta, Alaska, United and American Airlines, puts travelers approximately 40 miles from Bridger Bowl and 50 miles from Big Sky Resort.
-Cheap flights are available from here to Portland, Ore. and Seattle, Wash. giving access to many more Pacific Northwest ski resorts.
+Located in the heart of cowboy country, Bozeman Yellowstone International Airport (BZN) is the closest airport to Big Sky and provides nonstop flights to and from 16 cities across the country, including Denver, Los Angeles, San Francisco, Houston, Dallas, Chicago, New York-LaGuardia, Newark, Atlanta, Minneapolis/St. Paul, Salt Lake City, Las Vegas, Phoenix, Portland and Seattle.

 5. Burlington International Airport (BTV)